zapabug/ZapSliggers/documentation/docs/Gamemodes.md

-# Zapsliggers Game Modes
+# Zapslingers Game Modes

-This document outlines the different game modes available or planned in Zapsliggers.
+This document outlines the different game modes available or planned in Zapslingers.
 Each mode utilizes a specific configuration profile defined in `src/config/gameSettings.ts` to tailor the gameplay experience.

 ## 1. Main (Multiplayer)